LorendosCSharp/ImagesToSatisfactoryBlueprints/README.md

 Output
 - Produces a blueprint file .sbp in outputBlueprint

+Build

+To build it you need (on Windows):
+1. Download this repo
+2. cd ImagesToSatisfactoryBlueprints
+3. npm run build
+4. run the .exe in the release folder

 Contributing
 - Open issues for bugs/features.
 Fork, branch, and submit PRs with tests or examples.